GULAG Operation

-The GULAG Operation was a German military operation in which German and Soviet anti-communist troops were to create an anti-Soviet resistance movement in Siberia during World War II by liberating and recruiting prisoners of the Soviet GULAG system.
+The GULAG Operation was a German military operation in which German and Soviet anti-communist troops were to create an anti-Soviet resistance movement in Northern Russia and Siberia during World War II by liberating and recruiting prisoners of the Soviet GULAG system.
 Despite ambitious plans, only a small group of former Soviet POWs was airlifted to the Komi Republic in June 1943.
 Members of the group were captured or killed days after landing.

 Ambitious plans

+A punishment cell block in one of the subcamps of Vorkutlag.
+The GULAG Operation planned to liberate prisoners from camps like Vorkutlag in the Komi ASSR and recruit them for anti-Soviet guerrilla warfare.